 I’ve described how chronic fatigue syndrome (ME/CFS) is a disease driven by a cell danger response (CDR) and a nervous system caught in a threat response of freeze and some of us with an underlying fight/flight response (wired and tired) in Part 1.
 This second post describes how the CDR gets stuck to offer clues and potential tools for how to get “unstuck.”
 I’ve developed surveys for anyone with ME/CFS to help get a better sense of risk factors based on the research.
 You can fill them out below or in the shorter companion post that contains only the surveys.
 The science provides a context for a future third post on how to approach treatment.

-Note: This post is long enough to constitute an ecourse (or a book), so you can download it in a free kindle or pdf (you will find the surveys in the appendix of the free downloads).
+Note: This post is long enough to constitute an ecourse (or a book), so you can download it in a free kindle or pdf.
 I want to lay out this information in one place so that the ME/CFS community can understand the series of arguments and science that support and further clarify Naviaux’ emerging new paradigm of disease.
-It explains why many of us may be more vulnerable to infections such as covid-19, why ME/CFS, like other chronic illnesses, is not psychological, and briefly mentions how infections may influence risk because they represent another form of a threat.
+It explains why many of us may be more vulnerable to infections such as covid-19, why ME/CFS, like other chronic illnesses, is not psychological, and how infections may influence risk because they represent another form of a threat.

 You can download this post or part I below – the forms will appear momentarily.